← Back to 漢書

 37

 Even while Liu He still ruled Changyi, uncanny signs had dogged him.
-Once he saw a white dog three feet tall, headless from the neck up yet otherwise human in shape, wearing a courtier's square mountain cap.
+Once he saw a white dog three feet tall, without a head, yet from the neck down its form was human, and it wore a courtier's square mountain cap.
 Later he cried out at a bear that none of his attendants could see.
 A monstrous bird also settled inside the palace roofs.
 The king knew these were ill omens and turned each time to Wang Ji for an explanation.
 Wang Ji interpreted them for him; the details are recorded in the Treatise on the Five Phases.
 Liu He threw back his head and groaned: Why do these portents never leave me in peace?'
-Wang Ji kowtowed and said: I have never hidden my loyalty—I warned you again and again of ruin, yet Your Highness would not listen.'
-Whether a kingdom stands or falls was never mine to decide.'
-Look into your own heart, my lord, and judge what you see there.'
-You have memorized all three hundred five odes, wherein every human duty and the whole kingly Way are set forth—which single ode, my lord, does your conduct echo?'
+Wang Ji kowtowed and said: 'I have never hidden my loyalty—I warned you again and again of ruin, yet Your Highness would not listen.
+Whether a kingdom stands or falls was never mine to decide.
+Look into your own heart, my lord, and judge what you see there.
+You have memorized all three hundred five odes, wherein every human duty and the whole kingly Way are set forth—which single ode, my lord, does your conduct echo?
 You wear a king's crown yet live more foully than a peasant.
 To save yourself would be hard; to destroy yourself is easy.
 Think on that long and hard.'
-When blood next stained his cushion, he summoned Wang Ji again.
-The minister howled: The palace will soon stand empty—the omens crowd thicker every day.'
-Blood is the sign of hidden grief working upward.'
+Afterwards again blood defiled the King's seat mat; the King asked Suice; Suice cried out and wailed, saying: 'The palace will be empty before long; prodigies repeatedly arrive.
+Blood is the sign of hidden grief working upward.
 Tremble, look inward, and mend your ways before Heaven mends them for you.'
 Liu He never mended his ways.
 Soon the summons to the capital arrived.
 After his enthronement he dreamed that flyspeck mounted east of the western steps to the weight of five or six bushels; he roofed it over with tiles, lifted them, and found nothing but maggot-ridden fly dung.
-He asked Wang Ji, who answered: Sire, has not the Book of Odes said it plain?'
-'Buzzing green flies light on the fence.'
-'Gentle, easygoing gentlemen, never heed the whisperer's tongue.'
-Slanderers throng your left and right—no less hateful than those flies.'
-Raise up the sons and grandsons of the late emperor's proven ministers and keep them at your elbow.'
-If you cannot bear to dismiss your old Changyi cronies and go on heeding flatterers, disaster is certain.'
-Send them all into exile, and you may yet turn ill luck to good.'
+He asked Wang Ji, who answered: 'Your Majesty, does not the Book of Odes say it plain?
+'Buzzing green flies light on the fence.
+Gentle, easygoing gentlemen, never heed the whisperer's tongue.
+Slanderers throng your left and right—no less hateful than those flies.
+Raise up the sons and grandsons of the late emperor's proven ministers and keep them at your elbow.
+If you cannot bear to dismiss your old Changyi cronies and go on heeding flatterers, disaster is certain.
+Send them all into exile, and you may yet turn ill luck to good.
 Banish your servant first if you must begin somewhere.'
 Liu He ignored him and soon lost the throne.

 38

 Huo Guang then enthroned Emperor Wu's great-grandson, who reigned as Emperor Xuan.
-Xuan could not forget Liu He.
-In the second year of Yuankang (64 B.C.) he sent Governor Zhang Chang of Shanyang a sealed rescript: Watch your district with care—track every traveler and brace against thieves.'
+When he ascended the throne, inwardly he was jealous of He; in the second year of Yuankang he sent an envoy granting Shanyang Governor Zhang Chang a sealed edict, saying: 'Imperial rescript to the Shanyang governor: diligently prepare against robbers and bandits, investigate travelers coming and going.
 Do not post this edict where the people may read it.'
-Zhang Chang filed a minute report on the ex-emperor's life.
-In the third year of Dijie, fifth month, I took up this post.
-The former king of Changyi still lives in his old palace with one hundred eighty-three maidservants.
-The main gate stays locked and only the postern opens.
-One honest clerk handles his purchases and rations; no one else may pass in or out.'
+Chang thereupon itemized and memorialized He's dwelling and conduct, setting forth the signs of his deposal and ruin, saying: 'Your servant Chang in the third year of Dijie, fifth month, took office; the former King of Changyi dwelt in the former palace; slave girls and women inside numbered one hundred eighty-three; the great gate was closed, the small gate opened; one incorrupt official supervised money and goods for market purchase, morning inward food—other than that none might go out or in.
 A chief of detectives runs constant patrols and logs every visitor.
 Royal funds pay for guards who seal the inner courts against intruders.
-I dispatch deputies at intervals to verify these arrangements.'
+I dispatch deputies at intervals to verify these arrangements.
 In the ninth month of my fourth year in office I called on him in person.
-He is twenty-six or twenty-seven, sallow as old bronze, with small eyes, a pinched nose, scant beard and brows, a tall stooped frame, and a crippling limp.'
-He dresses in a short jacket and baggy trousers, crowns himself with a Huizhen cap, threads a jade ring on his belt, tucks a brush behind his ear, and clutches wooden slips as he minces forward to greet me.'
-I sat with him in the central court and reviewed his wives, children, and bondmaids.'
-To probe his mind I baited him: They say Changyi swarms with owls.'
-He answered: So they say.'
-'When I rode west to Chang'an I heard none at all.'
-'Coming home east as far as Jiyang, the owls began to cry again.'
+He is twenty-six or twenty-seven, sallow as old bronze, with small eyes, a pinched nose, scant beard and brows, a tall stooped frame, and a crippling limp.
+He dresses in a short jacket and baggy trousers, crowns himself with a Huizhen cap, threads a jade ring on his belt, tucks a brush behind his ear, and clutches wooden slips as he minces forward to greet me.
+I sat with him in the central court and reviewed his wives, children, and bondmaids.
+To probe his mind I baited him: They say Changyi swarms with owls.
+He answered: So they say.
+When I rode west to Chang'an I heard none at all.
+Coming home east as far as Jiyang, the owls began to cry again.
 While I was inspecting his household I noticed a girl holding the chariot reins.
-He knelt up eagerly and said: Her mother is a daughter of Yan Changsun.'
-I recognized the name: Yan Yannian, the chief of police, whose style is Changsun, has a daughter Luo'ao who was once this man's queen.'
-Judging by his dress, his speech, and the way he rises and kneels, he is touched—witless rather than wicked.'
+He knelt up eagerly and said: 'The rein-holder's mother is a daughter of Yan Changsun.
+I recognized the name: Yan Yannian, the chief of police, whose style is Changsun, has a daughter Luo'ao who was once this man's queen.
+Judging by his dress, his speech, and the way he rises and kneels, he is touched—witless rather than wicked.
 He keeps sixteen wives and twenty-two children—eleven sons and eleven daughters.
-At peril of my life I append the household registers and the inventory of slaves and property.'
-In an earlier memorial I reported that the ten dancing-girls led by Zhang Xiu, who had entertained Prince Ai of Changyi, bore no royal sons, held no rank as concubines, and were mere common entertainers—when their lord died they should have been sent home.'
-Grand Tutor Bao and his colleagues kept them by force as shrine attendants for Prince Ai's tomb—an abuse I asked Your Majesty to correct by ordering their release.'
+At peril of my life I append the household registers and the inventory of slaves and property.
+In an earlier memorial I reported that the ten dancing-girls led by Zhang Xiu, who had entertained Prince Ai of Changyi, bore no royal sons, held no rank as concubines, and were mere common entertainers—when their lord died they should have been sent home.
+Grand Tutor Bao and his colleagues kept them by force as shrine attendants for Prince Ai's tomb—an abuse I asked Your Majesty to correct by ordering their release.
 When the ex-king heard my plea he sneered: Those wretches in the park—let the sick go untended, let killers among them go unpunished; I wanted them dead as soon as may be.
-Why should the governor meddle to spare them?'
+Why should the governor meddle to spare them?
 Such was his temper—drawn to chaos and his own undoing, blind to the least scrap of benevolence or duty.
 The chancellor and imperial counselor laid my memorial before the throne, and the court approved it.
 They have all been dismissed as I requested.'
 From this the emperor saw that Liu He posed no threat.

 39

-The following spring an edict ran: We are told that when Shun's brother Xiang did wrong, Shun still granted him a fief—kin may quarrel, yet blood is not lightly severed.'
+The next year's spring, then he issued an edict saying: 'We have heard that when Xiang had guilt, Shun enfeoffed him; flesh-and-bone kin may be divided yet not cut off utterly.
 Let Liu He, the former king of Changyi, be made marquis of Haihun with four thousand taxable households.'
-Jin Angshang, palace attendant and chief of the metropolitan guard, objected: Liu He is the man Heaven itself repudiated.
-Your Majesty in boundless grace raised him again to marquis rank.'
+Palace attendant and Metropolitan Commandant Jin Angshang submitted a memorial saying: 'He is what Heaven cast off; Your Majesty, utmost benevolent, again enfeoffed him as full marquis.
 He remains a dull, headstrong outcast—unfit to join the sacrifices at the imperial shrines or the court's diplomatic rounds.'
 The throne accepted the objection.
 Liu He withdrew to his fief in Yuzhang commandery.

 40